mariolambrette/AnimalTrackR/README.md

 `extract_images()` will populate the ‘/ToAnnotate’ folder in the project directory with ’\*.jpg’ files extracted from experimental footage.

+*Note:* In some cases we have seen very good model performance with significantly fewer training images (\<500).
+Feel free to experiment with this as it may save some development time but always proceed with caution and ensure you are happy with the model’s accuracy before you move to deployment.

 ### Image annotation